t895/dns66/README.md

 refresh button) before the service can work correctly (issue #1); and you must also update the hosts files yourself regularly for now (issue #2).

-Items in the hosts and DNS servers lists can be moved around and removed) of the list using standard RecyclerView interactions (long press makes the entry movable, swipe to either side removes it).
+Items in the hosts and DNS servers lists can be moved around and removed of the list using standard RecyclerView interactions (long press makes the entry movable, swipe to either side removes it).
 For hosts, a later entry overrides a previous entry; for DNS servers, the first server is preferred.

-Currently, there are some minor usability issues:

-* If you change a setting, you must manually restart the vpn service (issue #3)
-* IPv6 servers are not supported (issue #4)

 There's also no validation of input, so DNS servers that are not valid IPv4 addresses are not rejected, neither are URLs for DNS server entries (we intend